bettlebrox/dassie-app-backend/README.md

-# This blueprint
+# Dassie Backend
+Project was initialized using a AWS Code whisperer template.

-This blueprint creates a REST API project.
-The project uses AWS Lambda and Amazon API Gateway with a To Do service reference and deploys it into a chosen AWS account.
+The template created a REST API project that uses AWS Lambda and Amazon API Gateway with a To Do service reference and deploys it into a chosen AWS account.

 # Architecture overview